Toolbar for Analysis

 Users want to run mosaic preparation to create mosaiced images.

-Step 1: Click run icon to run:
+Step 1: Click icon to run:

 Step 2: Type Mosaic image name -> Click Submit button